INCORPORATING EDUCATION INTO YOUR MARKETING STRATEGY

-As you can see from this pipeline, understanding where your prospects are in the buying process and determining what information they need in order to move into the next stage is key to converting them into a paying customer.
+As you can see from this pipeline, understanding where your prospects are in the buying process and determining what information they need to move into the next stage is key to converting them into paying customers.

-If you have an active following on social media then use your platforms to ask questions about their pain points, frustrations, and needs by creating polls or just asking outright.
+If you have an active following on social media, use your platforms to ask your followers questions about their pain points, frustrations, and needs by creating polls or asking outright.

 Another great option is to check out Answer the Public (answerthepublic.com).
 This website allows you to type in a topic, brand, or product and gain access to word maps of search engine questions and terms that people have used when researching that particular series of words.

-You can also put yourself in the shoes of your customers and conduct Google searches related to your industry or service.
+You can also put yourself in your customers’ shoes and conduct Google searches related to your industry or service.
 When exploring the search results, be on the lookout for the section labeled “People also ask” to gain some inspiration on types of questions.

 This section is usually located on the first page, after the paid ads and business listings.

-An SEO specialist or market researcher can also use data to pull insights on what your customers are searching for and aligning it with their pain points.
+An SEO specialist or market researcher can also use data to pull insights on what your customers are searching for and align it with their pain points.

-By creating content that helps your potential customers increase their knowledge, you are not only contributing to their research phase but can also shape what it looks like.
+By creating content that helps your potential customers increase their knowledge, you are not only contributing to their research phase but can also shape what their research includes.

 This is a great way to build trust with your potential clients because it establishes you as the authority on their search topic, saving time for both of you because they avoid extensive searches – and you have a better-qualified lead.
 It pays to be convenient.

-Video is a great medium for your educational content and companion to your blogs and website content.
+Video is an excellent medium for your educational content and companion to your blogs and website content.
 Why?
 Because studies have shown that 72% of people prefer to learn about a product or service through video rather than text and images.

-Video is more human and allows you to express emotions and passion for what you’re talking about.
+Video is a more human form of marketing and allows you to express emotions and passion for what you’re talking about.
 Video also enables you to share more information that your audience will be able to retain for longer because you are connecting with them from both a visual and auditory perspective.

 Video allows you to stand out from the crowd of Google’s search results.
 If there are videos relevant to a question or topic, you will typically see a block of them displayed prominently after the first few results.

-Depending on your industry, it may be difficult to be the top search result on Google but you can make it into the relevant videos block which most people are gravitating towards these days.
+Depending on your industry, it may be challenging to be the top search result on Google, but you have a good chance of making it into the relevant videos block, which most people are gravitating toward these days.

-In order for search engines and YouTube to start including your videos in your audience’s search results, they need to know what your content is about.
-Of course, the title and description you give your videos will help with this but if you include captions/subtitles on your videos then the algorithms have so much more text to pull relevant keywords from.
+For search engines and YouTube to start including your videos in your audience’s search results, they need to know what your content is about.
+Of course, the title and description you give your videos will help with this, but if you include captions/subtitles on your videos, then the algorithms have so much more text to pull relevant keywords from.

-With easy access to those keywords, your videos will show up in more search results.
-We’ve also noticed that with longer videos, Google has started creating chapters that allow your audience to jump to specific sections of videos to reach the information they’re looking for sooner.
+With easy access to those keywords, your videos will appear in more search results.
+With longer videos, we’ve also noticed that Google has started creating chapters that allow your audience to jump to specific sections of videos to reach the information they’re looking for sooner.

 AMPLIFY YOUR SUBJECT MATTER EXPERTS

 Let’s face it, the people on your team know what they are talking about.
-They work in your industry every day and the passion they have for what they do gets those around them excited.
+They work in your industry every day, and their passion for what they do gets those around them excited.

 OUR APPROACH WITH MOORHEAD LAW GROUP

 When you meet Steve Moorhead in the community, you’re instantly drawn in by his warm personality and kind smile.
-As a specialist in real estate law, Moorhead Law Group wanted to help their clients better understand the complex legal situations that can arise in real estate.
+As a specialist in real estate law, Moorhead Law Group wanted to help its clients better understand the complex legal situations in real estate.

-If you feel ready to start adding educational content into your content calendar but need some inspiration on where to focus, explore these questions during your brainstorming sessions.
+If you feel ready to start adding educational video content to your content marketing calendar but need some inspiration on where to focus, explore these questions during your brainstorming sessions.

-- What are the subject matter experts regularly explaining?
-Record them through video so that your customers can find answers on their terms.
+- What are the subject matter experts within your organization regularly explaining?
+Record them on video so that your customers can find the answers on their terms.